Harwinton’s Loose Ends

-Harwinton is the eighth Connecticut town I’ve “completed.”
+Harwinton was the eighth Connecticut town I’ve “completed.”
 I try to always remember to use scare quotes, because rarely is a town truly complete.
-I know for a fact that the Harwinton Land Trust is clearing a new trail (Indian Meadow) this year.
-And there is a small chance that the town will get a brewery someday (Lost Viking).
+For instance, there’s always the chance that the town will get a brewery someday, because every town gets a brewery eventually.
 And who knows what else.

-After all, not every town can boast in its 2017 promotional brochure that:
+Of course you aren’t all ga-ga over Harwinton, but why not?
+After all, not every town can boast in its 2017 promotional brochure (link gone) that:

 - Connecticut Magazine ranked Harwinton #2 in Quality of Life… for towns of 3,500-6,500 population… in 2012.

 - Harwinton’s Recreation Area, at 122 Litchfield Road, has been ranked as one of the best hiking and swimming areas for dogs in the state.

 No source on that claim, but I’ve no reason to doubt it.
 I’ve also no reason to think many other towns would print such a claim in their promotional brochures.

 But there is one thing Harwinton seems especially proud of: its name.
 The more you read about the town on the town’s various sites and stuff, the more you’ll see the claim that Harwinton, Connecticut is the only place in the world named Harwinton.

 I find this particularly odd because I would guess several Connecticut towns can make this claim.
 I’ll throw out Old Lyme for one.
 Anyway, let’s learn about the name… because everyone gets its derivation wrong.